-While some floaters are longer and more wormlike in appearance, others can appear in your vision as nothing more than black specks or dots.
+While some floaters are longer and more wormlike, others can appear in your vision as nothing more than black specks or dots.

 Floaters, regardless of color, are most noticeable while looking at a single-colored object in bright light.
 Examples are a clear afternoon sky or a light-colored wall.

 - Observing “stars” in your field of vision